California High-Speed Rail: Acquisition process

 The Authority intends to procure a first batch of six trainsets for deployment on the Initial Operating Segment (IOS) as well as a "driving simulator".
 Included will be services for maintenance for 30 years, a mid-life overhaul, and a variety of support services.

 In January 2024, the Authority chose Alstom and Siemens Mobility as qualified train suppliers.

 The Authority released a request for proposals (RFP) in mid-April 2024, with a procurement contract planned for summer 2025.
 The chosen contractor will have to deliver two prototype trainsets for testing by the end of 2028 and four further trainsets by 2030 for revenue service on the IOS.
 There is also an option for a further 15 trainsets.
 In 2023, it was projected that for the full Phase 1 system, 66 trainsets would be needed.

 Because the trainset purchase is funded by an FRA grant program authorized under the Infrastructure Investment and Jobs Act, manufacturing and sourcing for the trainsets fall under provisions of the Buy America Act.
 Both qualified bidders have local manufacturing capacities: Alstom in Hornell, New York and Siemens Mobility in Horseheads, New York.
 The Authority was granted a Buy America-waiver by the FRA for the two prototype trainsets, allowing those to be manufactured abroad.

 Stations and service

 Stations and stop patterns

-Prop 1A specifies up to 24 stations to be constructed on the full network.
+Proposition 1A specified up to 24 stations to be constructed on the full network.
 Thirteen stations are planned as part of Phase 1, of which the five on the IOS are (partially) funded.
 The table below lists all Phase 1 stations and their transfer connections: